CopilotC-Nvim/CopilotChat.nvim/README.md

-    title = 'Copilot Chat', -- title of chat window footer = nil, -- footer of chat window zindex = 1, -- determines if window is on top or below other floating windows },
+    title = 'Copilot Chat', -- title of chat window footer = nil, -- footer of chat window zindex = 1, -- determines if window is on top or below other floating windows blend = 0, -- window blend (transparency), 0-100, 0 is opaque, 100 is fully transparent },

   show_help = true, -- Shows help message as virtual lines when waiting for user input